7Block Labs

 Registration and Exemptions

-- SEC Registration: Usually required for securities tokens unless an exemption applies.
+• SEC Registration: Generally needed for securities tokens unless you qualify for an exemption.

 Example: